 In 1948 the two large ponds were used in a semi industrial way: Chevrise by Charles de MERY d’ARCY (Notary) associated to Auguste-François PERRINON, Salines d’Orient by Pierre Daniel BEAUPERTHUIS.
 He was the father of the famous doctor Louis Daniel BEAUPERTHUY, well known for his discovery of the yellow fever transmission ways.
-The colonial style house that remains on his estate, a stone throw from Orient Bay, is indescribable bric-a-brac, a charming museum where history is still being made by his host, the last of the family, amongst sugar birds, amazing stories and the slow but inexorable repossession of the site by Dame Nature.
-A must.
+The colonial style house that remains on his estate, a stone throw from Orient Bay, is, following the tragic death of his final owner in 2015, taken over since 2018 by the association “THE SEA FRUITS” which intends, in due course, to restore the gardens, the house and its contents to its former glory.

-Since the 70’s, the far right hand side of the beach is a naturist club-hotel.
+Since the 70’s, the far right hand side of the beach is a naturist safe heaven.